 - Professor and Bergstrom Chair of Applied Developmental Science, Eliot-Pearson Department of Child Study and Human Development; Director, Institute for Applied Research in Youth Development

 - Professor, Department of Mechanical Engineering; Center for Engineering Education and Outreach

 - Director, Center for Animals and Public Policy; Research Associate Professor, Department of Biomedical Sciences, Cummings School of Veterinary Medicine

 - Associate Dean for Programs and Administration, Jonathan M. Tisch College of Civic Life

 - Academic Dean for Education, Friedman School of Nutrition Science and Policy; Associate Professor, School of Medicine; Scientist, Energy Metabolism Laboratory in the Jean Mayer USDA Human Nutrition Research Center on Aging

-The Tufts Institute for Human-Animal Interaction collaborates with many other centers and universities on research related to human-animal interaction, including:
+The Tufts Initiative for Human-Animal Interaction collaborates with many other centers and universities on research related to human-animal interaction, including:

 TIHAI is also an educational/institutional member of Animal-Assisted Interventions International.